idrago/sysnetsec/README.md

 ## Project Structure

-- **VPN**: This folder contains support scripts utilized for constructing the VPN necessary to execute the exercises.
+- **vpn**: This folder contains support scripts utilized for constructing the VPN necessary to execute the exercises.

+- **vm**: This folder contains the scripts to creare an individual VM to each student.
+Traffic from VPN clients end in the VMs.

-- **Other Subfolders**: Each subfolder represents an independent exercise.
-Refer to the README within each subfolder for a comprehensive description of the exercise.
+- **Other subfolders**: Each subfolder represents an independent set of exercises.
+Refer to the README.md within each subfolder for a comprehensive description of the exercise.

 ## Vagrant Installation